Need braces for children in Barcelona?

-Why not wait for braces until my child has all of their permanent teeth?
+Why not wait until my child has all of their permanent teeth for braces?

 Trying to fix jaw problems at older ages is much more expensive, requires longer treatment, and may be less successful.
 Using orthodontics at an early age when the jaw is still growing allows the orthodontist to use growth to correct jaw imbalances without the need for surgery.
 For most people, after the permanent (12 year) molars come in, there is even less space available for the front teeth.
 Untreated problems may lead to tooth decay, gum disease, broken front teeth and loss of bone tissue that holds teeth in place.